-On the campaign trail: Democratic presidential rivals dash between bars, house parties and rallies
+On the campaign trail: Warren pitches unity, Biden gets union boost in Iowa

 In an interview last month, Clinton said no one in the Senate liked Sanders, and she criticized how his supporters treated her after she won the nomination four years ago.

-It created a tense moment at a Sanders campaign event where U.S. Representative Rashida Tlaib was participating on a panel.

-A Sanders campaign moderator teed it up, saying “someone by the name of Hillary Clinton said that nobody ...”

-When the crowd began to boo, the moderator interjected, “We’re not going to boo here, we’re classy here.”
+On Friday, when the crowd at Sanders’ rally began to boo at the mention of Clinton’s name, the moderator interjected, “We’re not going to boo here, we’re classy here.”

-Tlaib was not having any of it.
+But U.S. Representative Rashida Tlaib, speaking on a panel at the event, was not having any of it.

 “No, no. I’ll boo.
 Boo,” the congresswoman said.
 “You all know I can’t be quiet, no, we’re going to boo.
 That’s all right, the haters will shut up on Monday when we win.”

-On Saturday, however, she voiced regret.
+On Saturday, she voiced regret.

-“I allowed my disappointment with Secretary Clinton’s latest comments about Senator Sanders and his supporters get the best of me.
-You all, my sisters-in-service on stage, and our movement deserve better,” Tlaib said in a statement on Twitter.
+“I allowed my disappointment with Secretary Clinton’s latest comments about Senator Sanders and his supporters get the best of me,” Tlaib said in a statement on Twitter, adding the movement “deserved better.”

 A labor union representing 200,000 transit workers endorsed Biden on Saturday, a shift after having backed Sanders in the 2016 campaign.